stevensouza/automon/docs/automon-tutorial.md

 shows how to invoke your programs using both LTW, and BTW.

 ### Load Time Weaving

+#### Advantages of Load-Time Weaving

+1. **Flexibility**: LTW allows you to add or modify aspects without recompiling your application.
+2. **Runtime decision-making**: You can decide whether to apply aspects at runtime.
+3. **Easier testing**: You can run your application with or without aspects easily.
+4. **No build-time dependencies**: Your build process doesn't need to be aware of AspectJ.

+#### When to Use Load-Time Weaving

+- When you need to add monitoring or tracing to third-party libraries or classes you don't own.
+- In development environments where quick iteration and testing with different aspect configurations is valuable.
+- When you want to keep your source code and compiled classes free of woven aspects.

+#### Load-Time Weaving Examples
-(LTW) also involves providing an ajc-aop.xml config file.
+(LTW) also involves providing an `ajc-aop.xml` config file.
 Review the [config files](https://github.com/stevensouza/automon/tree/master/examples/config) for more information on them.
 The following maven projects generate plain (unwoven) java jars.
 Each of them has a *.sh script in the [examples](https://github.com/stevensouza/automon/tree/master/examples) directory that lets you run the the java code with LTW.